pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

 ---

 Recently the DI pattern has appeard in front of me as a design pattern, no matters how but it challenged me.
-In this post I want to review the usage of the DI pattern and compare it with more traditional patterns such as the global class pattern.
+In this post I want to review the usage of the DI pattern, the use of this pattern using a library and at last compare it with more traditional patterns such as the global class pattern.

-I have never been keen on design patterns as a programmer, not beause I thing this is not a iteresting field, I guess the subject by it self never caughtes me instead of other fields.
-My short knowledge about design patterns is thanks to those friends that I have had the opportunity to work with them, and sometimes their teaching has challenged me to improve me in the design patterns field.
+I have never been keen on design patterns as a programmer, not beause I thing this is not a iteresting field, more because I guess the subject by it self never caughtes me instead of other fields.
+My knowledge about design patterns is thanks to those friends that I have had the opportunity to work with them, and sometimes their leasons have challenged me to improve me in the design patterns field.

 There are a lot of literature about DI and IoC over there, from this magnifique [post](//martinfowler.com/articles/injection.html) by Martin Flowers till good [threads](//stackoverflow.com/questions/130794/what-is-dependency-injection) in stackoverflow.
-But Im keen on move the conversation in the Python context and the use of DI libraries, where they are not fully used by the most of projects and community.
+But Im keen on move the conversation in the Python context and the use of the DI libraries, where these are not fully used by the most of projects and community.

 ## The DI library and implicitly

-The following snippet shows the code that challenge me.
-It uses a [DI library](//stackoverflow.com/questions/130794/what-is-dependency-injection) that takes benefeit of the Python.
-It helps the developer injecting the dependencies to the functions using decorators.
-It has support for other mechanisms such as metaclasses and protocol descriptors, but we will leave them aside.
+The following snippet shows the use of a [DI library](//stackoverflow.com/questions/130794/what-is-dependency-injection) that takes benefeit of the Python, in terms of dynamic language .
+It helps the developer injecting the dependencies intoto the functions using decorators.
+It does also with other mechanisms such as metaclasses and protocol descriptors, but we will leave them aside.

 {% highlight python %}
 from di import injector, Key, DependencyMap